Fraud Blocker Psychometric Testing Services - ECCSA

 Can You Prepare for a Psychometric Test?

 1. Get familiar with the types of questions: Practice tests are available online, and some companies may provide practice materials on their websites.
+This may aid you in managing some test-taking anxiety.

 Link to SHL practice tests